backdrop-contrib/uc_affiliate2/README.txt

 Notes
 *****
+- Requires Views 3 (use the latest dev version)
+- Requires the latest dev version of Ubercart.

 - The admin ( user uid: 1) can't be an affiliate
 - Create a role, give it affiliate permission, and then assign users to that role.
 If you assign two roles with affiliate permissions to a user, bad things happen :)